M47O/codewarskata/README.md

 > These discrete programming exercises train a range of skills in a variety of programming languages, and are completed within an online integrated development environment.

 This repo is a collection of my solutions to Codewars challenges (kata).
-Every solution is written in JavaScript.
+Every solution is written in JavaScript and TypeScript.
 Every day, I write and push one solution at the very least.

 ---